samblackburn/NetDoc/README.md

   --referencedFile Library\Bin\Debug\net4\Library.dll `
   --outDir LibraryTests\ContractAssertions
 ```
-The above example will create a `MyConsumerContractAssertions` class which documents the usage of the class `ShouldBePrivate`:
+The above example will create a `MyConsumerContractAssertions` class which documents the sneaky usage of the class `ShouldBePrivate`:
 ```c#
     private void UsedByMyConsumer()
     {